• Menu

 With Calpe’s impressive coastline, the iconic Peñon de Ifach rock formation, and crystal-clear Mediterranean waters, seeing this area from the sea gives you a whole new perspective that you simply can’t get on land.
 I’ve included a few of these trips in my things to do in Calpe list, which you should check out if you’re looking for experiences in the area.

-This has to be one of my favourite ways to end a day in Calpe!
-For £21.52, you’ll get to watch the sunset from the water with a glass of cava in hand.
+This has to be one of my favourite experiences to gift those visiting Calpe!
+You’ll get to watch the sunset from the water against the Calpe rock with a glass of cava in hand.

 They play relaxing music as you sail away from the port, and the views of Calpe’s skyline from the water are absolutely incredible.
 It’s particularly magical when the sun starts to set and the sky fills with colour.